Applies to

 Tips for working with conditions

 • Use the Row filter criteria to narrow in on critical path, attachments, comments, and locked rows.
-See the section below for more information.

 Filter on critical path, attachments, comments, and locked rows